H4sh3/ml-driver/README.md

 The outputs are steering and accelerating of the car.

-There are checkpoints the agent can collect, the more the better.
+There are checkpoints the agent can collect.

 After each round the agent with the most checkpoints get cloned and the neuralnets weights are slightly changed.

-After some episodes the agents get better and collect more checkpoints.

 # Settings
 The settings of the agent can be adjusted, some configurations cant solve the track.